Multi-Location Dental Rebuild, Shipped to Spec in 17 Days — White-Label Delivery for a US Marketing Agency

 One dimension of this rebuild added surface area that a single-location dental practice does not carry: the site had to serve two distinct clinic addresses simultaneously.
 The booking flow — using Dentrix Ascend direct-booking links — resolved to a different appointment system per location.
 Each location link had to land at the correct clinic.
 If the wrong Dentrix Ascend parameter was bound to a location’s booking button, the patient would arrive at a form routing to a different practice.

 The spec was also refined mid-build: the original workbook did not include the services lander (/services/), the locations lander (/locations/), or the library/blog lander (/library/).
 The agency confirmed mid-build which of these to include, which to defer, and which to implement as-is.
 We held position until that confirmation arrived rather than interpreting intent.
-No creative decisions were made on our side; every structural choice was the agency’s.
+We made no creative decisions on our side; every structural choice was the agency’s.

 Risk context.
 A multi-location dental practice that serves a specific community carries a different kind of risk at rebuild time than a single-location general practice.
 The booking flow is not one conversion path — it is two, one per clinic.
 Each location’s Dentrix Ascend link embeds a site-specific patient identifier; bind the wrong identifier to the wrong clinic address and the site functions visually while routing patients to the wrong appointment queue.
 The failure is silent at QA time (the button fires, the form loads) and apparent only when a patient shows up at a clinic that has no record of them.
 Verifying the booking integration by location, against the spec, is not optional.